 - The snorkelling (at least from what we did) in the Nusa Dua area is nothing to write home about.
 I would save your money for somewhere else.
 Perhaps other parts of the island are better.
 We signed up for a snorkelling tour in Nusa Dua and we barely saw anything.
 There were 10 tour groups all snorkelling the same area and to make things worse they even had fake scuba divers (the one where they put a giant helmet over your head that is like a flashback of how diving was done in the 1800s or something) underneath.
 Just meh!

-We probably lucked out with the dates we decided to be at the Conrad Bali but it never really seemed that packed.
+We probably lucked out with the dates we decided to be at the Conrad Bali but it never really seemed that packed in May.
 We were always able to get a beach hut and we never felt that there were crowds of people we needed to get away from.
 There weren’t a lot of kids either so it felt like it was an adults only resort.
 All 6 nights were quiet and calm which is just how we liked it.
 Even the restaurants were always pretty empty.
 I was joking and told Chantelle that I had booked out the entire restaurant for us.